 Primitive specific operation on Recv-6.4 "Check validity of resource representation for the given resource type":

-a) If both semanticOpExec and descriptor attributes exist, the Receiver shall generate a Response Status Code indicating a "NOT_ACCEPTABLE" error.
+a) If both semanticOpExec and descriptor attributes exist, the Receiver shall generate a Response Status Code indicating a "BAD_REQUEST" error.

 b) If semanticOpExec attribute exists in the Request check that the syntax of its content corresponds to a valid SPARQL query request [33].
-If the content does not correspond to a valid SPARQL query request, the Receiver shall generate a Response Status Code indicating a "NOT_ACCEPTABLE" error.
+If the content does not correspond to a valid SPARQL query request, the Receiver shall generate a Response Status Code indicating a "BAD_REQUEST" error.

 c) If the descriptor attribute exists in the Request, check that the syntax of its content conforms to the syntax defined by the descriptorRepresentation attribute.
-If the content does not conform, the Receiver shall reject the request with a Response Status Code indicating a "NOT_ACCEPTABLE" error.
+If the content does not conform, the Receiver shall reject the request with a Response Status Code indicating a "BAD_REQUEST" error.

 d) The Hosting CSE shall reject the request with a Response Status Code indicating a "BAD_REQUEST" error if the descriptorRepresentation attribute is set to "IRI".